tdegeus/QPot/README.md

 # Change-log

+## v0.6.1

+*   Bugfix: making sure that "m_idx" is computed correctly after a redraw

 ## v0.6.0

 *   Adding QPot::random interface to simplify RedrawList and to make reconstruction in Python possible (see test).